GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.draft.md

 When starting a new project, it is always necessary to define how the software solution will be deployed [Think of a different intro phrase.
 That one is not catchy].
 The industry has widely [is this usage correct ?] adopted Infrastructure as Code (IaC) as the standard, but choosing the appropriate tool can be difficult.

 In this article, I look at three popular tools for writing infrastructure code and which one I would recommend based on the circumstances of the team.
-First, though, let's start from the basics.
+First, let's start with some basics.

 ## What is Infrastructure as Code?